marttiah/safetydatabase/README.md

 Drug safety database
 https://safetydatabase.herokuapp.com/

+18-Nov-2020:
+I fixed the issue with opening the app locally and in Heroku.
+The main reason was missing "import routes" in the app.py.

+Some other issues in the code was debugged.
+Now the system is working as it should except for ADR linelisting not working at /information.html

 15-Nov-2020:
 I changed the app structure according to the example in the course material.
 The main change was to split the app.py to smaller apps with the aim to have the registration working.